Brexit and continuing your study with the OU

 The continuation of your current fees and funding arrangements applies to both undergraduate and postgraduate students.
 However, in line with current policies and procedures, if you complete your current qualification and then enrol on a new study programme (which may be at undergraduate or postgraduate study) your fee status will be re-assessed.

 If you stop and return to study (lapse) or change qualification

-If you allow your status as a continuing student to lapse (i.e. you do not study with us for two years or more, and do not have a formal study break agreed), or you change to a different qualification following a year without studying, then you will be treated as a new student and your fees and funding eligibility will be re-assessed.
+If you allow your status as a continuing student to lapse (i.e. you do not study with us for two years or more), or you change to a different qualification following a year without studying, then you will be treated as a new student and your fees and funding eligibility will be re-assessed.

 If you are not currently studying towards a qualification, your fee status will be re-assessed if and when you enrol on a new module.
 You can contact your student support team (SST), if you want to link your studies to date towards a qualification.

 See Residency and funding for more information.Back to top

 Other study costs